 Program of Study

-To achieve the certificate, students need to complete the following three courses:
+To achieve the certificate, students need to enroll in the certificate program and then successfully complete the following three courses:

-To be admitted to the program, students must first be accepted into the WSU Graduate School.
+To be admitted to the program, students must first be accepted into the WSU Graduate School and have a cumulative GPA of 3.0 or higher.
 Minimum graduate school requirements include an earned bachelor’s and/or advanced graduate degree from an accredited college or university.

 If you are not currently enrolled at WSU, you can apply online as a non-degree student through the WSU Graduate School.
-During the online application process, you will have an opportunity to select the HCM Certificate Program and to submit required documents.
+During the online application process, you will have an opportunity to select the Health Care Management Certificate Program and to submit required documents.

 Certificate Program Cost

-The cost of the HCM Certificate program will be graduate tuition and program fee.
-As of 2016, the program fee is $447 per course.
+The HCM Certificate program, in addition to graduate tuition and textbooks, requires a program fee.
+Currently, the program fee is $447 per course.

 Who Pursues a Certificate in Health Care Management?